-For decades, tantalizing clues pointing towards assimilation have been put forth, yet nothing compelling came about to cinch the case - until relatively recently.
+For decades, tantalizing clues pointing towards assimilation have been advanced, yet nothing compelling came about to cinch the case - until relatively recently.
 Some calculations ran that it would have taken only one absorption of a Neanderthal individual every other generation into the Homo Sapien population (over a period of about 10Kyr) for Neanderthal genes to become detectable in current human populations.

-I'll not rehearse anymore older, confounding evidence against OoA here, but suffice it to say that its demise was smelt drifting palpably in the air for some time, and in retrospect why it garnered such a long-term, almost fanatical adherence might best be explained that it is an idea, resounding with a politicized knell of "truth".
+I'll not rehearse anymore older, confounding evidence against OoA here, but suffice it to say that its demise was smelt drifting palpably in the air for some time, and in retrospect why it attracted such a long-term, almost fanatical adherence might best be explained that it is an idea, resounding with a politicized knell of "truth".
 Over time, if possible, when counter-evidence against OoA mounted, its acolytes became more and more "hardened" towards its invincibility.

 John Hawks expressed it best:

 "From now on, we are all multiregionalists trying to explain the out-of-Africa pattern."